BattletechModders/RogueTech/CustomAmmoCategories/README.txt

-click on right side of HUD weapon slot to switch mode (near hit chance) click on center of HUD weapon slot to switch ammo (near ammo count) ctrl+left click on weapon slot will eject current ammo ctrl+T will toggle attack direction marks visibility (circles under meches feets)
+click on right side of HUD weapon slot to switch mode (near hit chance) click on center of HUD weapon slot to switch ammo (near ammo count) ctrl+left click on weapon slot will eject current ammo ctrl+T will toggle attack direction marks visibility (circles under mechs feets)
 NOTE: ammo can't be ejected if mech moved this round
      after ejection mech can't jump and sprint until end of round